49pctber/25letters/README.md

 |Website|[bryanredd.com](bryanredd.com)
 |Email|[me@bryanredd.com](me@bryanredd.com)|

 ## Description

-This is a solution to the problem posed in [this video by Stand-up Maths](https://www.youtube.com/watch?v=_-AfhLQfb6w).
+This cointains two solutions to the problem posed in [this video by Stand-up Maths](https://www.youtube.com/watch?v=_-AfhLQfb6w).
 It is based on the backtracking technique.
+The two implmentations are in `go/` and `python/`

 Backtracking is used to efficiently test every possible permutation of a given set.
 Backtracking is more efficient than a brute force search because it "backtracks" when it finds itself in a position that won't meet the given criteria.